meduzik/deckbuilder/readme.md

 http://localhost:17352/?preview&deck=examples/deck.xml
 ```

 After a while, it should render card sheets in the browsers.
+First render will be longer as it needs to boot up Chrome.

 To test your own deck, open the link
 ```